awm66/prophet-challenge/README.md

 6. Using the time series model, the most popular hour of the day is between 23:30 and 00:30 while Tuesday is the most popular day, and October is the least popular month.

 # Plagerism Statement:
-No specific code was copied but the sources below were referenced for examples and syntax.
+No specific code was copied.
 In addition, this challenge required a small amount of collaboration with the teaching assistant to understand assignment wording.